What is a Shopify Backorder?

 You finally nailed the marketing.
-The right product, the right audience, the traffic’s pouring in, but suddenly your product page says “Sold Out”
+The right product, the right audience, the traffic’s pouring in, but suddenly your product page says “Sold Out”.

 It’s one of the most frustrating moments for any Shopify store.
 Not only do you lose a ready-to-buy customer, but all the effort and ad spend it took to get them there goes to waste.
-Worse, they may never come back.

 1. Prevent lost sales during stockouts